RandomSearch18/RandomSearch18/README.md

 ![Chart of my coding time by language](https://github-readme-stats.hackclub.dev/api/wakatime?username=427&api_domain=hackatime.hackclub.com&theme=github_dark&custom_title=Hackatime+stats&layout=compact&cache_seconds=0&langs_count=8)

+## Contact me

+Email me at [RandomSearch@slevel.xyz](mailto:RandomSearch@slevel.xyz), if you fancy.
+If it's about a specific project, you can also always open an issue on the repository.

 <!--
 **RandomSearch18/RandomSearch18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.